KoKoAung58/Fetch_iOS_Coding_Challenge/README.md

 The **Dessert Recipes App** is a native iOS application that allows users to browse and search for dessert recipes.
 Users can view detailed information about each recipe, including ingredients, cooking instructions, and reviews.
 This app aims to provide a delightful user experience for dessert enthusiasts, leveraging the `themealdb.com` API for its data.

-A well-crafted description allows you to show off your work to other developers as well as potential employers.

 ### What your application does
 - Browse a list of dessert recipes